pymupdf/PyMuPDF-Optional-Material/docs/coop_low.rst

 >>> flags = fitz.TEXT_PRESERVE_LIGATURES | fitz.TEXT_PRESERVE_WHITESPACE
 >>> tp = dl.getTextPage(flags)

-This will save ca. 25% overall execution time for the HTML, XHTML and JSON text extractions and hugely reduce the amount of storage (memory and disk space) if the document is graphics oriented.
+This will save ca. 25% overall execution time for the HTML, XHTML and JSON text extractions and **hugely** reduce the amount of storage (both, memory and disk space) if the document is graphics oriented.

+If you however do need images, use a value of 7 for flags:

+>>> flags = fitz.TEXT_PRESERVE_LIGATURES | fitz.TEXT_PRESERVE_WHITESPACE | fitz.TEXT_PRESERVE_IMAGES